IBM-Cloud/docs/admin/index.md

 ### Viewing usage information
 {: #oc_resource}

-Use the Admin Console to monitor resource and network usage.

 To view resource information, click **ADMINISTRATION &gt; USAGE**.

 In the Resource Monitoring section, you can view the following